 5. Electrical System

-A Sprinter van conversion’s electrical system will usually be one of the more expensive aspects of your van build.
+A Sprinter van build’s electrical system will usually be one of the more expensive aspects of your camper conversion.
 This is particularly true if you expect to need to power electrical items that require a larger system, or spend time off-grid without running the batteries down fully.
-You can’t truly have use a Sprinter van as a campervan without some form of electrical system installed.
+You can’t truly use a cargo van as a camper without some form of electrical system installed.

 The electrical system can be as simple as one AGM battery and a small 12v system to power key items such as LED spotlights, the roof fan, a fridge and 12v outlets.
 You can also look at systems like those offered by Jackery, for a sleek, easy-to-install electrical setup.